 As events of violence and terrorism are apparently being more regularly reported, an increasing number of children are being affected by exposure to these frightening stories.
-Many parents are wondering what they can do to protect their children from the effects of vicarious anxiety provoked by these media reports.
+Many parents are wondering what they can do to protect their children from the effects of vicarious anxiety provoked by these world events and media reports.

 We need to recognise that we (parents) have the fully-adult, psychological minds and that we are able to plan, reason and organise our thoughts better than children who do not yet have fully developed minds; they won’t have this mature mind until they reach their early twenties.
 Our children’s minds then, are more prone to get distressed when they are exposed to frightening events compared to adults – particularly where they see images of people who are upset, scared and crying.

 If part of our job as parents is to protect our children’s well-being then we need to shield them from heavily publicised world events that might cause them fear and worry.
 As children hear more and more about distressing things, repetitive ‘hearing’ or ‘viewing’ can accumulate stress in their minds.
 Anxiety can build in other words.